zriyansh/signoz.io/docs/aws-monitoring/rds-logs.md

 ## Understanding how lambda function work

-When you successfully attach your lambda function with the S3 bucket and configure it correctly, any new additions / deletion / copy / PUT etc, requests made to the S3 bucket will trigger the lambda function and the code written in the lambda function will get executed.
+When you successfully attach your lambda function with the S3 bucket and configure it correctly, any new addition / deletion / copy / PUT etc, requests made to the S3 bucket will trigger the lambda function and the code written in the lambda function will get executed.

 ### Creating a lambda function

-Follow these steps to create the lambda function:-
+Follow these steps to create the lambda function:

 **Step 1:** Go to your AWS console and search for AWS Lambda, go to **Functions** and click on **Create Function**.